 Then there was Varanier, the capital of Elbyra's largest nation: Maranger.
-That was an amazing city, harsh and sparse.
-It was a metropolis of granite and grit; a true embodiment of its people.
+That was a fantastic city, harsh and sparse.
+It was a metropolis of granite and grit an embodiment of its people.

-Neither city were on terms with even the smallest of hives.
+Neither city was on terms with even the smallest of hives.
 Many packing ten times the population of Elbyra into an area the size of a Varanderian suburb.

 No, the damage it will cause.